open-uem/.github/profile/README.md

 Docs are located at [https://openuem.eu](https://openuem.eu)

-OpenUEM is an Open Source Unified Endpoint Manager that lets you manage your IT assets thanks to its agents.
+OpenUEM is an Open-Source Unified Endpoint Manager that is self-hosted and lets you manage your IT assets thanks to its agents.

 OpenUEM was designed from the ground up to be easily installed and lets you focus on your IT assets with a clean and concise interface.